 Abraxas I (AI) operates under a trauma-informed care model and utilizes a number of evidence and competency based curricula.
 Young men and women often come to Abraxas with a lack of clarity about how their substance abuse and/or behavior is affecting them, their family and their future.
 Our clinical programs instill ownership, develop competencies, increase confidence and empower youth to refocus and take the steps necessary to make changes.
 Our young men and women participate in a variety of therapeutically structured activities including individual counseling, group counseling, family counseling, clinical study, life skills education, vocational exploration, recreation and volunteer work in the local community.

 Since its inception in 1973 under a contract with the Governor’s Council on Drug and Alcohol Abuse, AI has treated residents in the interrelated areas of substance use/abuse, socialization, education/vocation, family, delinquency, community awareness and victim impact.
 Although rooted in substance abuse treatment, we continue to expand our service offerings.
-And now, over 45 years later, we are proud to offer four different treatment programs on campus.
+And now, almost 50 years later, we are proud to offer four different treatment programs on campus.

 Click and explore the links below to learn more about the program.

 Abraxas I is a multi-service campus which offers treatment programs for substance abuse, delinquency and medically necessary mental health services.